RikaIljina/PortfolioProject3/TESTING.md

 ### Solved bugs

-The following issues came up during the testing process and were fixed:
+The following issues came up during the development or testing process and were fixed:

 | Issue | Fix |
 |---|---|